-Qualifications to Apply for Initial Accreditation Through the Accelerated Process

-An institution must meet the following qualifications in order to apply for initial accreditation through the accelerated process:
+Qualifications to Apply for Initial Accreditation Through the Accelerated Process An institution must meet all of the following qualifications in order to apply for initial accreditation through the accelerated process:

-- 1. The institution, in its current form, is currently institutionally accredited by (a) an accreditor that is recognized by the U.S. Department of Education and that is historically known as a regional accreditor or (b) by a state entity that is recognized by the U.S. Department of Education as an institutional accreditor of degree-granting institutions of higher education; - 2.
-The institution, in its current form, has (a) been accredited by its current institutional accreditor accrediting agency for at least the past ten (10) years or (b) has undergone a reaffirmation of accreditation review with its current institutional accreditor in the past two (2) years that did not result in a sanction or other similar negative action; and - 3.
-The institution, in its current form, has not been placed on a sanction, show-cause order, or other similar negative action with its current institutional accreditor for at least the past ten (10) years.
+- The institution, in its current form, is currently institutionally accredited (a) by an accreditor that is recognized by the U.S. Department of Education and that is historically known as a regional accreditor or (b) by a state entity that is recognized by the U.S. Department of Education as an institutional accreditor of degree-granting institutions of higher education;. - 2.
+The institution, in its current form, has (a) been accredited by undergone one reaffirmation of accreditation with its current institutional accreditor. for at least the past ten (10) years or (b) has undergone a reaffirmation of accreditation review with its current institutional accreditor in the past two (2) years that did not result in a sanction or other similar negative action; and If an institutional accreditor, in its current form, undergone one reaffirmation of accreditation with its current institutional accreditor in the past not, in its current form, undergone one reaffirmation of accreditation with its current institutional accreditor, the institution must be able to demonstrate other indicia of continuity and stability in its accreditation history.